Recycle clothes, bedding and textiles

 See us from 9am to 3pm at Alexandra Canal Depot.
 For City of Sydney, Waverley and Woollahra council residents only.

-This November, we’re also accepting furniture in good condition to be rehomed through local charities, helping keep valuable items out of landfill.
+We also accept furniture in great condition to be rehomed through The Bower, helping keep valuable items out of landfill.

 What you need to do